 While most plastic surgeons provide successful rhinoplasty results, sometimes it’s difficult to get it right.
-As a Harvard-trained and double board-certified plastic surgeon, Dr. Connors offers revision rhinoplasty procedures to patients in the Atlanta area.
+Our surgeons, Dr. Hart and Dr. Connors, offer revision rhinoplasty procedures to patients in the Atlanta area.
 This surgery corrects specific problems from an original rhinoplasty surgery.
 In some cases, results can cause a significant loss of cartilage and bone, or affect the nasal shape and function.
-It’s important for patients to find a surgeon with experience and skill, like Dr. Connors, when considering a revision procedure.
+It’s important for patients to find a surgeon with experience and skill, like Dr. Connors and Dr. Hart, when considering a revision procedure.

 Revision Rhinoplasty Reviews